thisdot/starter.dev-github-showcases/solidstart-tanstackquery-tailwind-modules/README.md

 - [ESLint](https://eslint.org/) - Code linting
 - [Prettier](https://prettier.io/) - Code formatting

+#### Note*
+We encountered an issue using Storybook in this showcase involving routes, you can follow the discord discussion [here](https://discord.com/channels/722131463138705510/1072093687892426843)

 ## Installation

 This README is written with npm in mind but you can use other manager runners (yarn, pnpm, etc.)